Crassula capitella 'Campfire' (Red Flames Plant) Indoor Care, Propagation & Common Problems

-Crassula capitella 'Campfire' (Red Flames Plant) blossoms in bright light with 4-6 hours of direct sunlight, average warmth, moderate humidity and moderately moist, rich, well-drained, succulents soil coupled with monthly feeding in the growing season.
+Crassula capitella 'Campfire' (Red Flames Plant) thrives in bright light with some sunlight, average warmth and humidity and moderately moist, rich, well-drained soil coupled with monthly feeding in spring and summer.

-Red Flames Plant is one of the perennial, succulent Crassula plants varieties with propeller-like, fleshy leaves which start off light-green and become a bright reddish color in bright light, hence, the common names, 'Red Flames' and 'Campfire Crassula'.
+Red Flames Plant is one of the perennial, succulent Crassula varieties and bears propeller-like, fleshy leaves which start off light-green and become a bright reddish color in bright light, hence, the common names, 'Red Flames' and 'Campfire Crassula'.

 Campfire Crassula's fleshy leaves and stems store water which allows the plant to go for a considerably long period without being watered.
+This place it among the popular drought-tolerant plants for any space.
 Therefore, take care not to overwater this plant to avoid rotting.
-It is among the popular drought-tolerant plants for the home.

 The stems form roots at the internodes which take root if they come into contact with the soil and cause the plant to for a mat with a spread of upto 3 feet.